BACK

 Alternatives

-If you feel that requiring a guarantor is not the best fit for you and your properties, there are a few ways you can still secure your rental lease agreement.
+If you feel that requiring a guarantor is not the best fit for you and your properties, there are a few ways you can still secure your rental lease agreement and annual rent.
 Increasing the property’s security deposit is an easy yet effective way to create a safety net.
 Most states have limitations on security deposits, so be sure to check your state laws before making that change.
 Of course, if you’re concerned that the tenant will be unable to pay their rent, they likely aren’t able to pay a particularly large security deposit.

 Instead, you could consider increasing the tenant’s rental amount.
 In a best-case scenario, the tenant won’t run into any issues and you will benefit by collecting additional funds.
 If you decide to go this route, be sure to draw up an official policy and keep it on file.
 In it, stipulate how and why you apply this rental increase.
 Otherwise, you’ll open yourself up to a potential housing discrimination lawsuit.